webhintio/hint/.github/CONTRIBUTING.md

 ## Contributing code

-Before doing any major changes, there are a few things you should do:
+Before doing any major changes, there are a couple things you should do:

 1. Open an issue to discuss and potentially help if the team agrees the changes will be for the best.
-1. Familiarize yourself with the architecture and concepts by reading [contributor guide][contributor guide] and the projects [pull request process][pr process].
+1. Familiarize yourself with the architecture and concepts by reading the [contributor guide][contributor guide] and the projects [pull request process][pr process].

-We thank you for following this tips!
+We thank you for following these tips!

 ## Code of Conduct